NuSkooler/enigma-bbs/docs/configuration/hjson.md

 For those completely unfamiliar, JSON stands for JavaScript Object Notation.
 But don't let that scare you!
 JSON is simply a text file format with a bit of structure ― kind of like a fancier INI file.
 HJSON on the other hand as mentioned previously, is JSON for humans.
 That is, it has the following features and more:

-* More resilliant to syntax errors such as missing a comma
+* More resilient to syntax errors such as missing a comma
 * Strings generally do not need to be quoted.
 Multi-line strings are also supported!
 * Comments are supported (JSON doesn't allow this!): `#`, `//` and `/* ... */` style comments are allowed.
 * Keys never need to be quoted